 Speaking of the map-it's more 1900's wagon-train than 2000's GPS technology.
 Straight from the BLM office, the map I was given consisted of only 6 photos and 6 white arrows.
 The brief description of the photos said, "When you are standing here and can see this, look at the next photo and head towards what you think might be it in the actual landscape around you."
 I am not exaggerating.
 I was carrying the xerox pages around looking like a fool, until I figured out that a friend had glanced at them, committed them to memory, and could almost assuredly get us the rest of the way there (he did, and I'm willing to rent him out if the people in your group are navigationally challenged)

 The Wave truly is AMAZING!!!!!
-The colors change as the sun moves throughout the day and the striated sandstone changes shades of red, yellow, & green as the day passes by.
+The colors change as the sun moves throughout the day and the striated sandstone illuminates shades of red, yellow, & green as the day passes by.
 Sometimes the rocks look like they've been smeared with ketchup and mustard and other times like they've been spray painted in pastel pinks.
-Depending on what time of year you go the landscape could also be enhanced with small amounts of remaining snow and green plant life, making it even more beautiful no matter where your eye lands.
+Depending on what time of year you go the landscape could also be enhanced with small amounts of remaining snow and green plant life, making it even more beautiful.
 And because you're only of 20 people inhabiting thousands of acres, there's very little chance of another human soul marring your view.

 Hiking to the Wave can be a possibility for almost any hiking ability.
 It's a serene place to sit and ponder, but blink twice and the adventurous and daring in your party will be slithering across thin sandstone ledges 100' in the air and jumping down into the narrowest of slot canyons.
 Pictures will never compare to what your eye will see and you'll forever be able to point at Grandma's calendar and ramble on telling her about the day when you were there.